UPDATE August 2016

 Over the past thirty years of camping I’ve owned or used several different pump-type filters and tried different chemical purification options.
 Each has their merits and drawbacks.
 Pump-type filters have been prone to mechanical failure, tricky to use, prone to clogging and slow to use.
 Chemical purifiers take longer, leave an aftertaste, and depend on carefully measured, accurate proportions.

-Several years ago I settled on a gravity filter (the Katadyn Base Camp), as the best way to provide water for a group.
-Gravity filters aren’t prone to mechanical failure like pump filters and require less fuss than chemical treatment.
-One serious limitation remained; the filter element.
+Several years ago I settled on a gravity filter as the best way to provide water for a group.
+Gravity filters aren’t prone to mechanical failure like pump filters and are less fussy than chemical treatment.
+The only serious limitation is the filter element.
 Typical glass fiber filter elements slowed down to a trickle after ten or fifteen gallons of filtering.

 Sawyer 3-Way Inline Water Filter at Amazon